EncryptedCicada/arch-install-guide/post-install.md

 ### These are my instructions/steps to customize your setup.

+## Install more packages for gnome

+        $ sudo pacman -S gnome-software-packagekit-plugin networkmanager-openvpn

 ## Aesthetic pacman output

 Edit ``/etc/pacman.conf`` and append/uncomment the following lines under ``#Misc options``